-In the same volume of the Treatise, Mr. Keynes devotes a section to those whom he calls 'the Army of Heretics and Cranks'-namely, the various schools of monetary reformers.
+In volume ii of the Treatise on Money, Mr. Keynes devotes a section to those whom he calls 'the Army of (219) Heretics and Cranks'-namely, the various schools of monetary reformers.
 These would appear to be very numerous, but he does not mention any of them by name, not even Major Douglas, the most eminent, whose scheme is supported by a large and growing following, has been expounded in a hundred books, and is the constant theme of a high-class weekly review.
-Whether Mr. Keynes's criticisms are valid against other monetary reformers I cannot tell; but I propose to show that they are invalid against the Douglas scheme and mine.
+Whether Mr. Keynes's criticisms are valid against other monetary reformers I cannot tell; but I propose to show that they are invalid against the Douglas scheme and Mr. Rock's.